Affiliate links on Android Authority may earn us a commission. Learn more.

 Faking your location on an iPhone is not something Apple officially supports.
 You’d need to download and install a third-party app that claims to be able to do it or, alternately, jailbreak your device.
-A VPN can fake your internet-based location data, but not what people see in Find My, which taps into GPS.
+A VPN can fake your internet-based location data, but not what people see in the Find My app, which taps into GPS.

 Having Location Services disabled makes the job hard, but not impossible.
 It should stop the average civilian from tracking you, but if you’re trying to avoid law enforcement or other government agencies, there are other methods available to them.
 This includes cellphone tower data, public Wi-Fi providers snatching your MAC address, and Stingrays, which simulate cell towers.
 Plus, let’s not forget good old-fashioned spyware installed on your phone, such as the NSO Group’s Pegasus.